MELDProject/meld_graph/README.md

 ## UPDATE

-**<span style="color: red;">SIGN UP TO THE MELD GRAPH MAILING LIST</span>**:
+**<span style="color: red;">REGISTER TO MELD GRAPH TO GET THE MELD LICENSE</span>**:
-We request that all MELD Graph users sign up to the mailing list.
-If you are using MELD Graph, please send an email to `meld.study@gmail.com` with the subject 'Request to be added to the MELD Graph mailing list' and provide use with your name and institute.
+We request that all MELD Graph users are registered by filling the [MELD form](https://docs.google.com/forms/d/e/1FAIpQLSdocMWtxbmh9T7Sv8NT4f0Kpev-tmRI-kngDhUeBF9VcZXcfg/viewform?usp=header).
+Following registration you will received a license file.
+This file will be needed for use of all future MELD Graph versions v2.2.4 and above.
+Your email adress will be added to the MELD Graph mailing list.
 This will ensure that we can update you about bug fixs and new releases.

+**<span style="color: red;">PLEASE UPDATE TO V2.2.4</span>**:
+We have released MELD Graph v2.2.4 and v2.2.4_gpu, the new stable versions of MELD Graph with updated licensing and small bug fix.
+If you have GPU ressources with at least 20GB of VRAM and would like to use GPU for Fastsurfer segmentation and accelerated prediction, please install v2.2.4_gpu.

-**<span style="color: red;">IF YOU ARE STILL RUNNING WITH V2.2.1 - PLEASE UPDATE TO VERSION V2.2.2</span>**:
+**<span style="color: red;">IF YOU ARE STILL RUNNING WITH V2.2.1 - PLEASE UPDATE TO THE LATEST VERSION</span>**:
-We have released MELD Graph V2.2.2 which fixes a couple of issues found by users.
-For more information about the release please see [MELD Graph V2.2.2](https://github.com/MELDProject/meld_graph/releases/tag/v2.2.2).
-To update your code please follow the guidelines [Updating MELD Graph to V2.2.2](https://meld-graph.readthedocs.io/en/latest/FAQs.html#Updating-MELD-Graph-to-V2.2.2) from our FAQ.
+We have released MELD Graph V2.2.2 and V2.2.4 which fixes a couple of issues found by users.
+For more information about the release please see [MELD Graph V2.2.2](https://github.com/MELDProject/meld_graph/releases/tag/v2.2.2) and [MELD Graph V2.2.4](https://github.com/MELDProject/meld_graph/releases/tag/v2.2.4).
+To update your code please follow the guidelines [Updating MELD Graph to V2.2.2 and above](https://meld-graph.readthedocs.io/en/latest/FAQs.html#Updating-MELD-Graph-to-V2.2.2) from our FAQ.

-**<span style="color: red;">NEW RELEASE V2.2.3 IN TEST - FOR GPU USERS</span>**:
-We have released MELD Graph v2.2.3 which enable to use the Docker with GPU.
-If you already have MELD Graph V2.2.2 and do not need to use the GPU ressources, we recommand to keep your current version.
-If you want to use the GPU please update your code to get the latest MELD Graph v2.2.3 docker.

 ![overview](https://raw.githubusercontent.com//MELDProject/meld_graph/main/docs/images/Fig1_pipeline.jpg)